 Term Definition Single-User-Node Locked-License (SUNLL) A unique license file for one designated computer at one designated site.
 It cannot be copied or moved outside the site.
 If the software is installed on a portable computer, it can be temporarily used off-site.
-The license can be used without network access (to the License Server). standalone computer A computer which uses a SUNLL license type. thin client An installation where the software is installed on a file server but is run from a client computer.
+The license can be used without network access (to the License Server). standalone computer A computer which uses a SUNLL license type.
+TC-Toolbox The short name for the current version of the TC-Toolbox for MATLAB® SDK.
+This replaces the legacy version. thin client An installation where the software is installed on a file server but is run from a client computer.
 The licensing software may be installed on the file server (consolidated network installation) or on a different computer (distributed network installation).
 XQuartz An open-source X Windows System, which is required to run Thermo-Calc on a Mac.